codeproject/CodeProject.AI-Server/README.md

 ## What can it do?

-It can detect stuff!

-CodeProject.AI can currently
+It can run any AI module your imagination and patience can create.
+Current modules include

+- Generative AI: LLMs for text generation, Text-to-image, and multi-modal LLMs (eg "tell me what's in this picture")
-- Detect objects in images, including using custom models
+- Object Detection in images, including using custom models
-- Detect faces in images
+- Faces detection and recognition images
-- Detect the type of scene represented in an image
+- Scene recognition represented in an image
-- Recognise faces that have been registered with the service
 - Remove a background from an image
 - Blur a background from an image
 - Enhance the resolution of an image
 - Pull out the most important sentences in text to generate a text summary
 - Prove sentiment analysis on text
+- Sound Classification

 We will be constantly expanding the feature list.